Holden Commodore (VS): Exports

 Between 1995 and 1997 the VS was also sold in small numbers to Malaysia and Singapore as the Opel Calais.
 Prior to the VS, the Opel-badged models were sold in VR specification from 1994.
 As of December 1994, Holden were selling approximately 40 per month of the VR series Opel Calais.
 Both the VR and VS versions were fitted with the Opel-sourced 2.6-litre C26NE inline-six engine and four-speed 4L30-E automatic.
 These vehicles initially featured the front-end of the VR Statesman until a circa 1997 facelift progressed to the front-end design of the VS Caprice.
 The final batch of Singapore-bound Opel Calais models were produced in August 1997 and featured the newer 2.5-litre X25XE V6 engine with the 4L30-E automatic transmission.
 However, this order was cancelled, likely due to the imminent Asian financial crisis.
 As the vehicles were not compliant for sale in Australia, they were instead exported to New Zealand and retailed through Ebbett Waikato dealerships, complied as 1998 models, and rebranded as the Holden Commodore Royale.
+Some cars were also exported in small numbers to other markets (eg Brunei) but with specifications more similar to those of the Australia market ones.